The composition of the Board, its committees and independency criteria

 Independency criteria for members of the Board of Directors

 Best practice in corporate governance calls for the independence of selected Board members as an important element of its quality and integrity.
 However, codes of best practice, regulators and proxy advisors tend to use different criteria and no globally accepted standard has yet emerged.

 First and foremost, when searching for an external independent member of the Board, Partners Group looks for accomplished, distinctive and competent personalities who are respected based on their achievements.
 Moreover, they are selected based on their ability to contribute relevant professional skills, commit substantial capacity and add to the diversity of the Board in terms of background and unbiased perspectives.
 In our view, these selection criteria represent the essence of true independence.

 In addition, Partners Group applies several formal criteria for Board member independence.

 - have a line management function (i.e. positions with substantial decision-making authority) for Partners Group, or any of its affiliates, currently or in the three years prior to their appointment;

 - limited financial dependence on Partners Group in terms of employment, income and shareholding relative to their individual overall situation; and

 - no material direct or indirect business relationship with Partners Group or any of its affiliates (except as an investor in Partners Group products).

-As a result of this evaluation process (which is reviewed annually) we consider the following current Board members as independent: Martin Strobel (Lead Independent Director), Lisa A. Hook, Joseph P. Landy and Grace del Rosario-Castaño.
+As a result of this evaluation process (which is reviewed annually) we consider the following current Board members as independent: Martin Strobel (Lead Independent Director), Joseph P. Landy and Grace del Rosario-Castaño.